Gillardo/ngx-bootstrap-datetime-popup/README.md

 Simple example in demo folder, which can also be found on github pages at https://gillardo.github.io/ngx-bootstrap-datetime-popup/

-To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules using the .forRoot() function.
+To use the component, import the `DatetimePopupModule` via your .ts code, and add it to your modules .
 You must also import the modules `datepicker`, `timepicker` and `dropdown` from `ngx-bootstrap` as there are services that are used

 ```
 import { NgModule } from '@angular/core';